afshinyarinia/SnappFoodTest/README.md

 * then an agent(id:1) can get that report
 * then you can see the delayed vendors report

+## Things tha can be Improved
+* better swagger docs with better request and response data
+* more edge case tests
+* using repository for estimation clients
+* cache queries like the get report (probably using redis)
+* I didn't have enough time for it :)

 # Running Project With Docker

 ## Prerequisites